aiven/aiven-docs/docs/products/opensearch/howto/sample-dataset.md

 ## Load the data with NodeJS {#load-data-with-nodejs}

-To load data with NodeJS we\'ll use [OpenSearch JavaScript client](https://github.com/opensearch-project/opensearch-js)
+To load data with NodeJS we'll use [OpenSearch JavaScript client](https://github.com/opensearch-project/opensearch-js)

 Download